girder/girder/docs/migration-guide.rst

     setup(
         name='example-plugin',            # The name registered on PyPI version='1.0.0',
-        description='An example plugin.'  # This text will be displayed on the plugin page packages=['example_plugin'],
+        description='An example plugin.', # This text will be displayed on the plugin page packages=['example_plugin'],
         install_requires=['girder'],      # Add any plugin dependencies here entry_points={